xiaonia/kotlin-web-site/pages/docs/reference/data-classes.md

 ## Properties Declared in the Class Body

-Note that the compiler only uses the properties defined inside the primary constructor for the automatically generated functions.
-To exclude a property from the generated implementations, declare it inside the class body:
+<span style="color:red;">Note that the compiler only uses the properties defined inside the primary constructor for the automatically generated functions.
+To exclude a property from the generated implementations, declare it inside the class body:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>